sktime/sktime/docs/source/developer_guide/dependencies.rst

 at the top of a module can lead to import errors in user environments where the package is not installed.

-Try to avoid importing soft dependencies at the top of a file (module-level imports), even if you're using `_check_soft_dependencies` before it.
+Even when using `_check_soft_dependencies`, avoid placing soft dependency imports at the top of a module.

 Instead,the recommended approach is to use the `python_dependencies` tag in your estimator.
 This lets `sktime` handle missing dependencies automatically and keeps the import behavior clean and predictable.